 I don’t have any 360 videos and so I wasn’t able to try this part of the Virtual Desktop software.

-The wrist bands arrived and I tried watching a 20-minute movie in the evening with the bands on the wrist pressure points and I didn’t feel unwell or have any nausea feelings after.
+The wristbands arrived and I tried watching a 20-minute movie in the evening with the bands on the wrist pressure points I didn’t feel unwell or have any nausea feelings after.

-I don’t know if I am just getting used to the virtual environment or the wrist bands are helping but as they don’t use any drugs, I will continue to use them when using the Rift and try some of the games once I have built up my tolerance to the system.
+I don’t know if I am just getting used to the virtual environment or if the wristbands are helping but as they don’t use any drugs, I will continue to use them when using the Rift and try some of the games once I have built up my tolerance to the system.

-Apart from the nausea problems I have had first experienced with the Oculus Rift, I am going to continue to try to build up my tolerance to being in the virtual environment and hopefully within time I will be able to try the higher rated games which make the best use of the VR systems.
+Apart from the nausea problems I have had first experienced with the Oculus Rift, I am going to continue to try to build up my tolerance to being in the virtual environment and hopefully over time I will be able to try the higher-rated games which make the best use of the VR systems.

 Compared to the VR system I had used in the past this is a huge leap forward in quality and responsiveness and when the hand controllers are released this will open up the options for gaming and sculpting for Rift users.

 I would appreciate any feedback or comments on your own use of VR headsets and anyone who has had the same nausea problems and if they have been overcome.